pypa/twine/README.rst

                             (package index) with.
 (Can also be set via TWINE_PASSWORD environment variable.)
       --non-interactive     Do not interactively prompt for username/password if the required credentials are missing.
+(Can also be set via TWINE_NON_INTERACTIVE environment
+                            variable.)
       -c COMMENT, --comment COMMENT
                             The comment to include with the distribution file.
       --config-file CONFIG_FILE